cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########
 Quick Start
 ###########
-.. note:: This chapter has been fully updated in 10/2016.
+.. warning:: This chapter has been fully updated in 10/2016.
 All T-Coffee modes/tools should be valid for version 9.03 and above; it is not guaranteed for lower versions of T-Coffee.

 ******************************
 Basic Command Lines (or modes)